B2B Marketplace Builder

 Real-world examples

-These platforms didn't try to out-Alibaba Alibaba.
-They picked one focused vertical and built B2B-specific features (RFQs, NET terms, sample requests, compliance) that horizontal marketplaces can't replicate.
+These aren't platforms you build *on* - they're marketplaces you should *study* before building your own.
+Each one picked a focused vertical and built B2B-specific workflows (RFQs, NET terms, sample requests, compliance) that horizontal marketplaces can't replicate.

 Wholesale for independent retailers